Seo Eun-kwang: Solo activities, acting and debut

-In 2012, he released a digital single with singer Yoo Sung-eun entitled "Love Virus".
+In 2012, he released a digital single with singer U Sung-eun entitled "Love Virus".
 A music video was uploaded to BtoB's official YouTube channel, featuring 4Minute's Nam Jihyun and singer Roh Ji-hoon.

-In 2013, Seo made his musical debut as "Albert" in the musical, "Monte Cristo".
+In 2013, Seo made his musical debut as Albert in the musical Monte Cristo.
 He gained good responses after his performance.
-He also joined the cast for musical, "Bachelor's Vegetable Store" as Chul Jin-yeok.
+He also joined the cast of the musical, Bachelor's Vegetable Store as Chul Jin-yeok.

 In 2014, he became a fixed cast on tvN's variety show SNL Korea 5.
-He also released the song "Back In The Day" as part of the "Cube Voice Project Part 2".
+He also released the song "Back in the Day" as part of the Cube Voice Project Part 2.

 In 2015, he sang the OST for the drama Mask with singer Miyu.
 It was entitled "I Miss You."
 He also joined the studio panel in the MBC variety show, and virtual marriage program, We Got Married.

 In 2017–2018, Seo was active in the Korean musical theater scene.
-He was cast in Hamlet, Goddess is Watching You, Three Musketeers and Barnum: The Great Showman.
+He was cast in Hamlet, Goddess Is Watching You, Three Musketeers and Barnum: The Great Showman.
 Due to the sudden news of his enlistment, he was only able to perform 6 of the shows for Barnum: The Great Showman despite practice.